 Assembling the vacuum was incredibly intuitive and simple, and the process took less than5 minutes.
 The assembled vacuum was pretty lightweight at 10.7 pounds, and it was incredibly easy to maneuver and move from room to room.

 So much … dog hair

 The first thing I vacuumed with the Apex UpLight was the front entryway area rug.
 I have a yellow lab, and she sheds … a lot.
 This is her favorite chill spot.
 I think she just lays there all day hoping the pizza delivery man will come to the door.
-I use a robot vacuum to clean my floors daily, including the area rug my dog has claimed as her domain.
+I use a robot vacuum for pet hair to clean my floors daily, including the area rug my dog has claimed as her domain.
 However, when I ran the UpLight over the area rug, I was shocked at the amount of dog hair that came up.
 It was probably enough hair to cover another dog.
 I couldn’t see the hair before vacuuming, so it must have been embedded deep into the rug’s fibers.